Nikkomycin

 Nikkomycins are a group of antifungal medications.
 They work by interfering with the building of the fungal cell wall which results in the fungal cell breaking open.
 They were discovered in 1976.
+The nikkomycins were discovered to be highly active against the dimorphic fungi Coccidioides immitis, Blastomyces dermatitidis, and Histoplasma capsulatum, with nikkomycin Z more active than nikkomycin X both in vitro and in vivo in mouse models.
+Nikkomycin Z was also found to interact synergistically with multiple azole antifungals against Candida albicans, both in vitro and in vivo in mouse models.
 The specific agent nikkomycin Z has weak activity against Aspergillus fumigatus which may be of benefit when used with other medications, such as caspofungin, ranconazole and amphotericin B, fluconazole or itraconazole.
 Nikkomycin Z also inhibits growth of Batrachochytrium dendrobatidis, a serious fungal pathogen linked to global amphibian declines, while lower concentrations of Nikkomycin Z enhanced natural amphibian antimicrobial skin peptide effectiveness in vitro.
+The safety and pharmacokinetics of single doses of nikkomycin Z was evaluated in a Phase I study in humans.

 Originally identified from Streptomyces tendae, the nikkomycins are chitin synthase inhibitors.